ceandrade/brkga_mp_ipr_cpp/src_docs/src/markdown/guide.md

 BRKGA-MP-IPR is pretty simple, and you must provide one required _decoder_ object to translate chromosomes to solutions.
-In general, such decoder uses In general, such decoder uses the problem information to map a vector of real numbers in the interval [0,1] to a (valid) solution.
+In general, such decoder uses the problem information to map a vector of real numbers in the interval [0,1] to a (valid) solution.
 In some cases, even though a valid solution cannot be found, library users apply penalization factors and push the BRKGA to find valid solutions.

 Before you go further, please take a look at the `examples` folder in [the git repo](https://github.com/ceandrade/brkga_mp_ipr).
 There, you can find